ever-co/ever-gauzy/README.md

 - during the first API start, DB will be automatically seed with minimum set of initial data if no users found.
 - you can run seed any moment manually (e.g. if you changed entities schemas) with `yarn seed` command to re-initialize DB (warning: unsafe for production!).
 - it is possible to run generation of extremely large amount of fake data for demo purposes / testing with `yarn seed:all` (warning: takes ~10 min to complete)

+#### Optional / Recommended for Production

+- Optionally (recommended for production) install and run [PostgreSQL](https://www.postgresql.org) version 14 or later.
+Note: other DB can be configured manually in TypeORM.
+The default DB is set to SQLite (recommended for testing/demo purposes only).
+- Optionally (recommended for production) install and run [Redis](https://github.com/redis/redis).
+Note: the platform will work without Redis using in-memory caching strategy instead of distributed one (recommended for testing/demo purposes only).
+- Optionally (recommended for production) install and run [ElasticSearch](https://github.com/elastic/elasticsearch).
+Note: the platform will work without ElasticSearch using DB build-in search capabilities (recommended for testing/demo purposes only).
+- Optionally install and run [MinIO](https://github.com/minio/minio) or [LocalStack](https://github.com/localstack/localstack).
+Note: the platform will work without MinIO / LocalStack or other S3 compatible storage using local filesystem based storage (recommended for testing/demo purposes only).
+For production, we recommend to use Wasabi or AWS S3 storage.
+- Optionally (recommended for production) install and run [Cube](https://github.com/cube-js/cube).

 ### Production